rscode999/cnet/documentation/rules.md

 Setter methods (methods that change the value of a private field), in alphabetical order by method name

+If a method is overloaded, the method that takes the least parameters should be first.
+In case of a tie, the method that takes compound objects (as opposed to primitive types) should go last.
+If there is still a tie, the method author may decide the order.
+Method overloads are ideally separated by 1-2 blank lines.

 //////////////////////////////////////////////////////////////
 //METHODS (alternative title: ADDITIONAL METHODS)